teiniker/teiniker-lectures-python/configuration-management/building/packaging/introduction/README.md

 be installed and used with the compatible Python version.

-### Upload to the Package Distribution Service

-For our initial experiments, it is sufficient to store the package files locally.

 ## Install and Use a Python Package

-Now that the package is published, end users can download and install the package into their Python environment.
+Now that the package is created, end users can install the package into their Python environment.
 Typically this is done with **pip**.

 _Example:_ Install from a local wheel file